 36. Experience skydiving

-It’s not really skydiving, but you can experience a free fall indoor with iFLY at La Villette.
+It’s not really skydiving, but you can experience a free fall indoors with iFLY at La Villette.

 37. Visit the Stade de France or Parc des Princes

 France’s largest stadium has hosted the largest number of prestigious sporting events in the World.
 It’s special for many French people as it’s where our national football team won their first World Cup title.
 It’s a big stadium and it’s always a pleasure to go behind the scenes.
 Click here to book online*

 38. Join an immersive escape game